 The WBI years have been a time of remarkable expansion -- both in scope of services rendered and staffing.
 First, we conducted major online studies starting in 2003, 2008 and 2009.
 These surveys of self-selected samples of website visitors (not scientific studies) were the largest samples of bullied targets to describe their experiences.
 In 2010, we began Instant Polling at the WBI website for snapshot views on bullying-related themes.

-The most significant advance was the WBI affiliation with Zogby International, public pollsters.
-In 2007 and again in 2010, WBI commissioned Zogby to conduct the U.S. Workplace Bullying Survey.
+The most significant advance was the WBI affiliation with John Zogby, the pollster.
+In 2007, 2010 and 2014, WBI commissioned Zogby to conduct the U.S. Workplace Bullying Survey.
 Those surveys have become the "gold standard" in measuring bullying's prevalence among all adult Americans.
 Zogby's sample was a scientific (technically representative of the nation) one.
 The WBI prevalence stats are the most frequently cited in North America.
 WBI regularly presents its research papers and participates in symposia at various professional and scientific conferences around the world.

 WBI began offering low-fee telephone coaching for bullied targets in 2009 by a licensed mental health professional trained by us in workplace bullying dynamics.